phamcongthuy/challenge/faqs.markdown

 * The opportunity to learn how to tell a compelling story about your organization’s impact
 * Inspiring the creation of videos, photos, tweets, and pithy messaging to promote your proposal
 * Visibility in front of other foundations and potential alternative funding sources.
 Past challenges have resulted in +$2.25M in grants from outside funders using the LA2050 platform for their grantmaking
+* 'Volunteer' and 'donate' buttons on each submission page to drive resources to your organization

 </details>